Shalva Nutsubidze: Later life

-Private life
+Personal life

-Shalva Nutsubidze was married twice.
+Nutsubidze was married twice.
 Agnessa Filipova, the first wife, was born in a Georgian Catholic family.
 She died from a tuberculosis in 1937.
 Ketevan, the couple's daughter, was born in 1915.
-Shalva Nutsubidze was still alive when his first daughter died.
+Nutsubidze was still alive when his first daughter died.

-Shalva Nutsubidze married for the second time at the age of 56 to Ketevan Klimiashvili, a divorcee with two children, Zakro and Rusudan.
-Shalva Nutsubidze treated them as if they were his own children.
+Nutsubidze married for the second time at the age of 56 to Ketevan Klimiashvili, a divorcee with two children, Zakro and Rusudan.
+Nutsubidze treated them as if they were his own children.
 The couple were the parents of three kids.
 At the age of five, the first son died from diphtheria.

-Shalva Nutsubidze had an unusual approach to religion.
+Nutsubidze had an unusual approach to religion.
 He did not attend church.
 He remembered many prayers he had learned in the gymnasium by heart and knew divine law so well that even his friend, Catholicos-Patriarch Kalistrate Tsintsadze, was taken aback.
 Ephraim II of Georgia frequently discussed theological issues with him.

 Legacy

-In 1969, Shalva Nutsubidze Street was named after him.
+In 1969, Nutsubidze Street was named after him.
 Saburtalo plateau is also named after him in Tbilisi.
-Aside from the Tbilisi State University Pantheon, Shalva Nutsubidze's monument can be found in the garden of Nutsubidze Street.
+Aside from the Tbilisi State University Pantheon, Nutsubidze's monument can be found in the garden of Nutsubidze Street.

-Phido Nadibaidze, Archil Begiashvili, Guram Tevzadze, and others have published works about Shalva Nutsubidze's Aletheologian Realism.
+Phido Nadibaidze, Archil Begiashvili, Guram Tevzadze, and others have published works about Nutsubidze's Aletheologian Realism.
 His The Theory of Art has received little attention.

-Tamaz and Tamar Nutsubidze donated Shalva Nutsubidze's private library to Tbilisi State University Library in 2013.
+Tamaz and Tamar Nutsubidze donated Nutsubidze's private library to Tbilisi State University Library in 2013.
 It contains 635 library units with 594 names.